 I also publish a website called The Pappas Post, which reaches hundreds of thousands of unique visitors a month throughout the world.
 The website evolved from a print magazine I founded and published for a decade from the garage of my parents’ house in Pittsburgh.

 In 2013 I decided to take my love for storytelling to a new level.
 I took the leap into film production and founded a small company to share stories that were important to me with the world, using the medium of film.
 That company is Iota Films, named from the first two letters of each of my parents’ names (Ioanna and Takis) as a way of thanking them for instilling in me my love for storytelling through the stories they shared with me.

-I executive produced several short films including Alethea Avramis’ The Foreigner, which was nominated for a student Emmy Award and Alex Thompson’s Irene and Marie, which starred Oscar winner Olympia Dukakis.
+I executive produced several short films including Alethea Avramis’ The Foreigner, which was nominated for a student Emmy Award and Alex Thompson’s Irene and Marie (Available to stream on Amazon Video), which starred Oscar winner Olympia Dukakis.
 I also produced a documentary film called Hello Anatolia about a Greek American filmmaker named Chrysovalantis Stamelos who returns to Turkey in search of his Greek family’s roots.

 Another documentary film I produced, Palikari: Louis Tikas and the Ludlow Massacre has gone on to win numerous awards throughout the world and has received critical acclaim as one of the greatest untold stories of American history.

 I also produced a short film called Eleftheromania, about an unprecedented incident of immense bravery on the part of 400 Greek prisoners in Auschwitz during the summer of 1944.